 If you are out to conquer pie making in all its forms, learning how to blind bake a pie crust is essential!

 As always, leave any comments or questions you have below!

 Next week is our final week in this year’s Pie Making Boot Camp!

 We’ll be talking about all things double crust pies, lattice tops, perfect apple pie.

 Plus, I’ll have the cutest, handiest printable you’ve ever seen to sum up all our pie making skillz.

-For chocolate, quality is important here!
+For Chocolate: quality is important here!
 Most chocolate chips won't fare well here (both in texture and taste); the exception I've found is Ghirardelli or Guittard bittersweet or semisweet chocolate chips.
 Baking bar chocolate (like the Baker's brand, usually found above the chocolate chips) will work well - I've also used Trader Joe's pounds plus bars.
-My preferred brand of heavy whipping cream is the Darigold brand (I buy it at Costco) - it is 40% cream and whips up thick and fluffy better than other brands I've tried.
+Whipping Cream: my preferred brand of heavy whipping cream is the Darigold brand (I buy it at Costco) - it is 40% cream and whips up thick and fluffy better than other brands I've tried.